micolCODES/meet2/README.md

-# meetapp

-Meetapp
+# Meetapp
 Connect with likeminded people in your city by finding events you are interested in.

-Objectives
-Build a serverless React PWA (for online and offline use).
-Follow a BDD & TDD methodology (scenarios & stories, red-green-refactor, quick feedback).
-Fetch event data from Google Calendar API.
-Data visualisation (number of upcoming events, & popularity of event genres) Context
-Serverless allows: less backend maintenance, increased scalability, high availability.
-PWA's allow: instant loading, offline availability, and cross-platform features.
-Features
-1. Search events by city
-Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities.

-User Story: As a user, I should be able to filter events by city, so that I can see the list of events that take place in that city.

-Given user hasn't serached for any city,

-When the user opens the app,

-Then the user should see a list of all upcoming events.

-Scenario 2: User should see a list of suggestions when they search for a city.

-User Story: As a user, I should be able to see a list of suggestsions when I start typing, so that events that I am show are near my location.

-Given the main page is open,

-When the user starts typing in the city textbox,

-Then the user should see a list of cities (suggestions) that match what they've typed.

-Scenario 3: User can select a city from the suggested list.

-User Story: As a user, I should be able to select a city from the sugessted list, so that I can see events relevant to my location.

-Given city suggestsions are visible after a user typed something in the city textbox,

-When the user selects a city from the list,

-Then user's city should be changed to their selection, and be shown that city's list of events

-2. Toggle info visibility
-Scenario 1: An event element is collapsed by default

-User Story: As a user, I should see a list of events without details, so that I can quickly get an overview of what is available.

-Given a user has searched for a city,

-When the list of events is shown,

-Then all events details should be hidden.

-Scenario 2: User can expand an event to see its details

-User Story: As a user, I should be able to reveal event details, so that I can get a more in-depth idea of what the event is about.

-Given a list of unexpanded events are shown,

-When a user clicks on an event,

-Then event details should be revealed.

-Scenario 3: User can collapse an event to hide its details

-User Story: As a user, I should be able to hide event details, so that I can go back to seeing the main overview of available events.

-Given an event has had its details expanded,

-When a user hides details,

-Then the event's details should collapse.

-3. Select number of events to show
-Scenario 1: When user hasn’t specified a number, 32 is the default number

-User Story: As a user, I should be able to see a list of events by default, so that I can get started searching immediately.

-Given a number of events to be shown has not been specified,

-When a user searches for events in a city,

-Then a list of 32 events should be shown.

-Scenario 2: User can change the number of events they want to see

-User Story: As a user, I should be able to change the number of events shown, so that I can choose whether many or few are shown.

-Given a list of events is shown,

-When a user specifies a number of events to show,

-Then the list should match the chosen number.

-4. Available offline
-Scenario 1: Show cached data when there’s no internet connection

-User Story: As a user, I should be able to access the app offline, so that I can view events even on a patchy connection or when I've run out of data.

-Given the app is live,

-When connection to internet is lost,

-Then app should still work by showing data taken from an offline cache.

-Scenario 2: Show error when user changes the settings (city, time range)

-User Story: As a user, I should be able to see an error message when I do something wrong, so that I can go back to being able to use the app.

-Given default time and city settings,

-When a user changes city and time settings,

-Then an error message should be displayed.

-5. Data visualisation
-Scenario 1: Show a chart with the number of upcoming events in each city

-User Story: As a user, I should be able to see a data visualisation of upcoming events, so that I can better and more easily understand the situation.

-Given a city has been chosen,

-When a user chooses to view data on upcoming events,

-Then appropriate charts and data visualisations should be displayed.
+## Objectives
+- Build a serverless React PWA (for online and offline use).
+- Follow a BDD & TDD methodology (scenarios & stories, red-green-refactor, quick feedback).
+- Fetch event data from Google Calendar API.
+- Data visualisation (number of upcoming events, & popularity of event genres)

+## Context
+- Serverless allows: less backend maintenance, increased scalability, high availability.
+- PWA's allow: instant loading, offline availability, and cross-platform features.

+## Features
+### 1. Search events by city

+#### Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities.

+>User Story: As a user, I should be able to filter events by city, so that I can see the list of events that take place in that city.

+GIVEN user hasn't searched for any city,

+WHEN the user opens the app,

+THEN the user should see a list of all upcoming events.

+#### Scenario 2: User should see a list of suggestions when they search for a city.

+>User Story: As a user, I should be able to see a list of suggestsions when I start typing, so that events that I am show are near my location.

+GIVEN the main page is open,

+WHEN the user starts typing in the city textbox,

+THEN the user should see a list of cities (suggestions) that match what they've typed.

+#### Scenario 3: User can select a city from the suggested list.

+>User Story: As a user, I should be able to select a city from the sugessted list, so that I can see events relevant to my location.

+GIVEN city suggestsions are visible after a user typed something in the city textbox,

+WHEN the user selects a city from the list,

+THEN user's city should be changed to their selection, and be shown that city's list of events

+### 2. Toggle info visibility
+#### Scenario 1: An event element is collapsed by default

+>User Story: As a user, I should see a list of events without details, so that I can quickly get an overview of what is available.

+GIVEN a user has searched for a city,

+WHEN the list of events is shown,

+THEN all events details should be hidden.

+#### Scenario 2: User can expand an event to see its details

+>User Story: As a user, I should be able to reveal event details, so that I can get a more in-depth idea of what the event is about.

+GIVEN a list of unexpanded events are shown,

+WHEN a user clicks on an event,

+THEN event details should be revealed.

+#### Scenario 3: User can collapse an event to hide its details

+>User Story: As a user, I should be able to hide event details, so that I can go back to seeing the main overview of available events.

+GIVEN an event has had its details expanded,

+WHEN a user hides details,

+THEN the event's details should collapse.

+### 3. Select number of events to show
+#### Scenario 1: When user hasn’t specified a number, 32 is the default number

+>User Story: As a user, I should be able to see a list of events by default, so that I can get started searching immediately.

+GIVEN a number of events to be shown has not been specified,

+WHEN a user searches for events in a city,

+THEN a list of 32 events should be shown.

+#### Scenario 2: User can change the number of events they want to see

+>User Story: As a user, I should be able to change the number of events shown, so that I can choose whether many or few are shown.

+GIVEN a list of events is shown,

+WHEN a user specifies a number of events to show,

+THEN the list should match the chosen number.

+### 4. Available offline
+#### Scenario 1: Show cached data when there’s no internet connection

+>User Story: As a user, I should be able to access the app offline, so that I can view events even on a patchy connection or when I've run out of data.

+GIVEN the app is live,

+WHEN connection to internet is lost,

+THEN app should still work by showing data taken from an offline cache.

+#### Scenario 2: Show error when user changes the settings (city, time range)

+>User Story: As a user, I should be able to see an error message when I do something wrong, so that I can go back to being able to use the app.

+GIVEN default time and city settings,

+WHEN a user changes city and time settings,

+THEN an error message should be displayed.

+### 5. Data visualisation
+#### Scenario 1: Show a chart with the number of upcoming events in each city

+>User Story: As a user, I should be able to see a data visualisation of upcoming events, so that I can better and more easily understand the situation.

+GIVEN a city has been chosen,

+WHEN a user chooses to view data on upcoming events,

+THEN appropriate charts and data visualisations should be displayed.